evertonstrack/evertonstrack/README.md

 ## 📫 Find me around the web
-- Writing about front-end on [evertonstrack.dev](https://evertonstrack.dev) (in Brazilian Portuguese)
+- Writing about software development, design, the life, the universe and everything, on [evertonstrack.dev](https://evertonstrack.dev) (in Brazilian Portuguese)

 ---